common-fate/docs-archive/docs/granted/recipes/credential-process.md

     "Arn": "<Arn>",
 }
 ```

 ## Auto-login with Credential Process

 You can enable auto login with `credential_process` by using the `--auto-login` flag:

 ```
 credential_process = granted credential-process --auto-login --profile my-profile
 ```

 (Credits to [Eric Miller](https://github.com/sosheskaz) for implementing the auto login flag)

 :::info
-Additionally, if you would like to use Common Fate for turn-key access requests, we support a further integration in the recipe, [Connecting to Common Fate](/granted/recipes/access-requests).
+Additionally, if you would like to use Glide for turn-key access requests, we support a further integration in the recipe, [Connecting to Glide](/granted/recipes/access-requests).
 :::